Geography of Australian rules football: Nationalist agenda of the VFL and AFC

+Between the Wars: Decline and hiatus:1914-1945

 World War I saw the game being played by Australian servicemen around the world, particularly in Egypt, and in Europe in France, Belgium, and England.
+In 1914, H C A Harrison reported that the game was being played regularly at both Oxford and Cambridge universities, though records of matches prior to it becoming an annual event in 1921 are scant.

-It is generally believed that international interest and support for Australian rules football died following World War I, though there is evidence of a small continuous supporter base spanning several decades and that the administrators of the game, at least in Victoria, had showed very little if any interest in promoting the sport overseas.
-By 1920, it was obvious to Australian observers that the game in outside Australia was struggling, with Sydney rugby league commentators in Sydney gloating that the Australian code had all but died in South Africa and New Zealand, while the rugby codes in contrast, through strong assistance from Britain, were now thriving.
+It is generally believed that international interest and support for Australian rules football died following World War I, though there is evidence of a small continuous supporter base spanning several decades and that the administrators of the game, at least in Victoria, showed little interest in promoting the sport overseas.
+By 1920, it was obvious to Australian observers that the game in outside Australia was struggling, with rugby league commentators in Sydney gloating that the Australian code had all but died in South Africa and New Zealand, while the rugby codes in contrast, through strong assistance from Britain, were now thriving.

-Nauru after the war had already become established as a national sport with thriving senior and junior local competitions.
+Nauru after the war had already become established as by far the preferred sport with thriving senior and junior local competitions.

 International competition in the sport became non-existent for three quarters of the 20th century.
 The return of many Australian expatriates from overseas gold fields and tours of duty, combined with Australia's low profile on the world stage, offered few opportunities for the game to grow during this time.
 With the withdrawal of its New Zealand delegates, the sport returned to the title of Australian Football, governed by the Australian Football Council.
 Concerned primarily with the growth of their own domestic competitions, the Australian leagues and governing bodies made little effort to develop or promote the game until the 1950s, and the council's role was mainly to oversee the growing importance of interstate test matches.

-Nevertheless, the longest running fixture outside of Australia, the annual Varsity match between Oxford and Cambridge in England, has been held since 1921, and has emerged into a fierce rivalry, worthy of half-blue status at Oxford.
+Nevertheless, the longest running fixture outside of Australia, the annual Varsity match between Oxford and Cambridge in England, has been held annually since 1921, and has emerged into a fierce rivalry, worthy of half-blue status at Oxford.
 Apart from this match, however the game was rarely played in England.

-Revival
+Even in his later years H C A Harrison retained an interest in the game growing internationally and was genuinely surprised in 1927 to learn that a very similar game was rapidly growing in popularity in Ireland.